allegravia/4OSS-lesson/_episodes/02-make-it-public.md

 > ## Challenge: Add a CITATION.cff file to your repository
 > You can use the example provided [here](https://citation-file-format.github.io) to create a CITATION.cff
 > file for your software and add it to your repository.
+It is not relevant to use real information for this exercise.
+> It is important that you see how to write a .cff file and to include it in your repository.

 {: .challenge}